drowzy/protobuf_generate/README.md

 # Protobuf.Generate

-`protobuf_generate` is a mix task that allows you to call `protoc` without the need of a global installed plugin.
+`protobuf.generate` is a mix task that allows you to call `protoc` without the need of a global installed plugin.
+The generator calls `protoc` using `descriptor_set_out` to output a `FileDescriptorSet` into a temporary file and used as input to [Protobuf](https://github.com/elixir-protobuf/protobuf) for decoding / generating elixir modules.

-The difference between `protobuf.generate` and `protoc-gen-elixir` is that `protoc-gen-elixir` is called as a plugin to `protoc`. `protoc-gen-elixir` executes in a global context while `protobuf.generate` executes in the context of the _local_ project.
+The difference between `protobuf.generate` and `protoc-gen-elixir` is that `protoc-gen-elixir` is called as a plugin to `protoc` so it executes in a

-`proto_gen` uses `protoc` ability to output `FileDescriptorSet` into a temporary file which is then decoded using [Protobuf](https://github.com/elixir-protobuf/protobuf).
-It provides the same abilities as `protoc-gen-elixir` but instead of being called by `protoc`, `protobuf.generate` _calls_ `protoc` which allows for features such as extensions being properly loaded.
+_global_ context while `protobuf.generate` executes in the context of the _local_ project.

+By executing in the context of the local project:

+* Extensions that needs to be populated during code generation are picked up automatically by `Protobuf.load_extensions/1` (which is not possible when using `protoc-gen-elixir`).

+* Integration into the codegen by using generator plugins.
+See `ProtobufGenerate.Plugin`

 ## Prerequisites